 Even though the two look similar, their flavour is different.

-While caraway seeds have a strong aromatic flavour, the flavour of cumin seeds is milder.
+While caraway seeds have a strong aromatic flavour, compared to the milder cumin seeds flavour.

-The taste of Caraway seeds is something akin to liquorice and it’s more nutty and earthy compared to cumin seeds.
+The taste of caraway seeds is something akin to liquorice and it’s more nutty and earthy.

 The taste tends to be a bit sharp and to some extent slightly pungent.